 Surgical procedures for treating fibroids are usually considered if medications are ineffective.
 There are a number of different surgical procedures that can be carried out to treat fibroids.
 Common surgical procedures that are used to treat fibroids include:

 Hysterectomy involves surgery to remove the uterus.

 Myomectomy involves surgery to remove the fibroids from the uterus.
 A myomectomy is an alternative to having a hysterectomy, particularly for women still wishing to have children.
-Both hysterectomy and myomectomy are performed using laparoscopic surgery at this centre
+Both hysterectomy and myomectomy are performed using keyhole surgery (laparoscopy or hysteroscopy) at this centre.

 Very rarely, in around one in 1,000 cases, a cancer called leiomyosarcoma may begin to develop in the fibroids.

 Infertility may be due to problems in either the male or female partner.
 Male problems may be contributory in 30% to 40% of infertile couples.
 The initial screening evaluation of the male partner includes a history and a properly performed semen analysis.
 Most general laboratories lack the expertise to perform a detailed sperm analysis and it is recommended that the test is performed in a lab where the testing confirms to the WHO 2010 criteria.

 A sample is collected by masturbation after abstaining from ejaculation for at least 48 hours, but not longer than five days.
 The complete ejaculate should be collected in a sterile container provided by the clinic or laboratory and should be examined within one hour of collection.